Project 01

 Competitive Analysis

 To identify gaps in the current Labs table experiences, I examined popular applications, specifically Dorsata, Cerner and eClinicalsWorks.
 This analysis helped me pinpoint potential areas for improvement and gather inspiration for enhancements.
+Key insight: No competitor had a better solution

 No categories for labs